Facilitative Divorce Mediation

 Facilitative mediation is a problem-solving strategy in which solutions are found using the needs and interests of the participants with the help of a neutral facilitator.

-In cases of separation and/or divorce, The Ann Arbor Mediation Center works with both parties to find equitable solutions to interpersonal problems and financial questions.
+In cases of separation and/or divorce, The AA Mediation Center works with both parties to find equitable solutions to interpersonal problems and financial questions.

 Facilitative mediation assists separating and divorcing couples in reaching agreements related to: